Malbryn/MalFramework/mission_framework/core/hostage/README.md

 _The mission maker can define hostage units, the framework will monitor the status of those units._

-_An extraction area and a threshold can be set, so the given amount of has to be in the extraction zone in order to complete the task._
+_An extraction area and a threshold can be set, so the given amount of hostages have to be in the extraction zone in order to complete the task._

 _The module can also trigger mission complete._